-To date, we are not aware of any reports of identity fraud or improper use of your information as a result of this incident.
-Nevertheless, out of an abundance of caution, we wanted to make you aware of the incident, explain the services we are making available to help safeguard you against identity fraud, and suggest steps that you should take as well.
-To protect you from potential misuse of your information, we are offering a complimentary one-year membership of Experian Identity Works SM Credit 3B.
+We have no evidence that any of your information has been used for identity theft or financial fraud as a result of this incident.
+Nevertheless, we are offering a complimentary 12-month membership of Experian IdentityWorksSM Credit 3B.
 This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
-Identity Works Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on identity theft prevention and Identity Works Credit 3B, including instructions on how to activate your complimentary one-year membership, please see the additional information provided in this letter.
+IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
+For more information on identity theft prevention and IdentityWorks Credit 3B, including instructions on how to activate your complimentary 12-month membership, please see the additional information provided in this letter.

-This letter also provides other precautionary measures you can take to protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
-Additionally, you should always remain vigilant in reviewing your account statements for fraudulent or irregular activity on a regular basis.
-To the extent it is helpful, we have also provided information on protecting your medical information on the following pages.
+This letter also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and Security Freeze on your credit files, and obtaining a free credit report.
+Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.
+To the extent that it is helpful, we have included information about protecting against medical identity theft.